anachrocomputer/STM32_I2C_OLED/README.md

 OLED display connected to the I2C interface.
 There's a 9600 baud serial interface on USART1 (pins PA9 and PA10) which
 is used to control the display.
-The command '0' will clear it, while 'i' will show a pre-generated image.
+The command 'z' will clear it, while 'o' will show a pre-generated image.
+The command 'u' will switch from manual updates to an automatically-updating clock display with hours, minutes, and seconds.
+'m' will switch back to manual updates.
+The style of display is selected by 'v' for VFD, 'w' for LED dots, 'x' for panaplex, and 'y' for LED bars.

 The program is in C and may be compiled with GCC on Linux (Windows may also work if you have a copy of GNU 'make' installed).